Usage Guide

 str |

-Full slash-joined path from root to containing folder |
+Slash-joined path from root to the containing folder |

 drive_file_ids |